matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 # Accessibility

+> "Go's simplicity means it's very easy to read or hear; that's especially important to me" -- Parham Doustdar

 ![inline](https://www.dropbox.com/s/cy16anzo5ca8t49/parhamdoustdar.jpeg?dl=1)

-* Meet Parham Doustdar a Blind Go programmer from Tehran, Iran
-* Uses a screen reader to read code
+* Blind Go programmer from Tehran, Iran, who uses a screen reader
-* "Go's simplicity means it's very easy to read or hear; that's especially important to me"

 ^ We glance at code to understand it, if it has to be read out you can see why not having semi-colons is pretty attractive.